Delaware.gov logo

 Funding Process

-Proposals are reviewed and evaluated, and those which are determined to meet specific requirements are eligible for funding.
+Proposals are reviewed and evaluated by a committee using the metrics identified in the grant’s Request for Proposals guideline document.
+Proposals which are determined to meet specific criteria are eligible for funding.

 Preference will be given to applicants with cash match.